Sentinel loads up with $1.35M in the deepfake detection arms race – TechCrunch

 Asked what he sees as the biggest risks that deepfakes pose to Western society, Tammekänd says, in the short term, the major worry is election interference.

-“One probability is that during the election — or a day or two days before — imagine Joe Biden saying ‘I have a cancer, don’t vote for me’.
-That video goes viral,” he suggests, sketching one near term risk.
+“One probability is that during the election — or a day or two days before — imagine Joe Biden saying ‘I have a cancer, don’t vote for me.’
+That video goes viral,” he suggests, sketching one near-term risk.

-“The technology’s already there,” he adds noting that he had a recent call with a data scientist from one of the consumer deepfake apps who told him they’d been contacted by different security organizations concerned about just such a risk.
+“The technology’s already there,” he adds, noting that he had a recent call with a data scientist from one of the consumer deepfake apps who told him they’d been contacted by different security organizations concerned about just such a risk.

-“From a technical perspective it could definitely be pulled off… and once it goes viral for people seeing is believing,” he adds.
+“From a technical perspective it could definitely be pulled off… and once it goes viral, for people, seeing is believing,” he adds.
 “If you look at the ‘cheap fakes’ that have already had a massive impact, a deepfake doesn’t have to be perfect, actually, it just has to be believable in a good context — so there’s a large number of voters who can fall for that.”

 Longer term, he argues the risk is really massive: People could lose trust in digital media, period.